crazybie/constructor/README.md

 ## All supported converters:

 - from(field)
+    - input: struct field
+    - output: field value
+- from(field, [field]...)
+    - input: struct field
+    - output: slice of field values
+- split(sep)
+    - input: string value
+    - output: slice of string
-- split(sep) / split(sep, converter)
+- split(sep, converter)
+  - input: string value
+  - output: slice of value converted by converter

 - map(converter)
+    - input: slice
+    - output: slice of return value of converter
 - dict(field)
+    - input: slice of struct
+    - output: dict with field as key and struct as value
 - obj(type) / obj(type, [field,]...)
+    - input: slice
+    - output: instance of type with fields assigned from slice elements
+- group(field)
+    - input: slice of struct
+    - output: dict fo slice of struct, with field as key
-- group(field) / group(field, reduce)
+- group(field, reduce)
+    - input: slice of struct
+    - output: dict fo slice of struct, with field as key and slice reduced by reduce converter
 - sort(field) / sort(field, desc)
+    - input: slice of struct
+    - output: slice sorted by field

 ## Performance tips

-due to the heavy usage of reflection, it performs much worse than a hand-written loader, so it's not a good idea to use it to handle super large tables.
+- due to the heavy usage of reflection, it performs much worse than a hand-written loader, so it's not a good idea to use it to handle super large tables.